 International students with an F-1 visa who are interested in attending Manchester Community College should contact the Director of International Student Affairs and Student Conduct/PDSO to ensure that their I-20 application is processed in a timely manner for U.S. State Department approval.

 How to Get Started

-To be admitted to Manchester Community College and to register for Fall 2018 semester classes, all international students seeking an I-20, F-1 student visa must:
+To be admitted to Manchester Community College, all international students seeking an I-20, F-1 student visa must:

 - Submit the admissions application.